 - High Cut Hazards: These include injuries from metal stamping, food service, and handling of sheet metal and glass.
 Engineered yarns, featuring materials like Kevlar Steel and Dyneema Fiberglass, provide the best protection in these situations.

 - Extreme Cut Hazards: These include situations that involve the greatest risk of being injured seriously, such as heavy metal stamping and handling of plate glass.
-Occupations which involve butchering meat and poultry also incur these risks.
+Occupations that involve butchering meat and poultry also incur these risks.
 Metal mesh gloves provide the best protection in these cases.

 Cut-Resistant Gloves Will Keep Your Hands Safe in the Kitchen